On this page:

 3 |

-This course introduces various components of managing water, including the balance between water supply and demand, human and industry influences on water management, water and wastewater treatment systems, surface runoff management systems and risks to water management from extreme conditions.
-This course focuses on concepts and strategies across water management involving interactive activities in a classroom-based setting and is supported by field visits within Calgary. |
+This course introduces various components of how water is managed including the balance between water supply and demand, human and industry influences on water management, water and wastewater treatment systems, surface runoff management systems and risks to water management from extreme conditions.
+This course focuses on concepts and strategies across water management involving interactive activities in a classroom-based setting and supported by field visits within Calgary. |

 3 |